chinglee-iot/FreeRTOS-Kernel/MISRA.md

 - MISRA C:2012 Rule 11.3: A cast shall not be performed between a pointer to object type and a pointer to a different object type.
         The mini list structure is used as the list end to save RAM.
 This is checked and valid.

+#### Rule 11.5

+_Ref 11.5.1_

+- MISRA C:2012 Rule 11.5: A conversion should not be performed from pointer to void into pointer to object. void * is used as this macro is used with timers and co-routines too.
+Alignment is known to be fine as the type of the pointer stored and retrieved is the same.

 #### Rule 17.3